decretist/Dissertation/Conclusion/conclusion.md

 apparent, disagreement.
-(I think the depiction of Gratian smiling in *Paradiso* 10.103 <!-- and in the 18th century engraving that Winroth has popularized on the internet --> does actually capture something signficant about the optimistic outlook that he brought to his engagement with the authorities.)
+(I think the depiction of Gratian smiling in *Paradiso* 10.103 <!-- and in the 18th century engraving that Winroth has popularized on the internet --> does actually capture something significant about the optimistic outlook that he brought to his engagement with the authorities.)

+At some point in the 1120s, Gratian became the convener of a study group that read the canons, and started to work out a systematic jurisprudence based on them.
+The formation of the study group was obviously a crucial step in the development of canon law as a discipline, but I believe it is something of an anachronism to call it "the earliest course on canon law."
+I think we can infer that Gratian at this point had a good command of the sources, but he was not yet in possession of a fully-developed method for reconciling the contradictions presented by the canons that he could systematically impart to students.
+He did not at this stage know so much more than the other participants in the study group that we can unambiguously call him *magister* and them *discipuli*.

+One of the most important things the formation of the study-group did for Gratian was to provide him with a pool of volunteer labor that made it possible to put on parchment the collection of canons he thought raised the really salient issues and his comments on them.
+Before the formation of the study group, I doubt that the collection of canons and comments had any concrete existence outside of Gratian's head.

 ---

-At some point in the 1120s, Gratian became the convener of a study group that read the canons, and started to work out a systematic jurisprudence based on them.
-The formation of the study group was obviously a crucial step in the development of canon law as a discipline, but I think it's something of an anachronism to call it "the earliest course on canon law."
-I think we can infer that Gratian at this point had a good command of the raw material, but he was not yet in possession of a fully-developed method for solving problems presented by the canons that he could systematically impart to students.
-He does not at this stage know so much more than the other participants that we can unambiguously call him *magister* and them *discipuli*.

-One of the most important things the formation of the study-group does for Gratian is provide him with a pool of volunteer labor that makes it possible to put on parchment the collection of canons he thinks raise the really interesting issues and his comments on them.
-Before the formation of the study group, I doubt that the collection of canons and comments had an existence outside of Gratian's head.
-I'll get into what I think is in it for the volunteer contributors, and why it matters, below (short answer: a competitive advantage in the arms-race for ecclesiastical benefices).
+---

 > ... but the collection of dicta as a whole grew to its classical form over several decades.